 It is helpful to understand key terminology that is used to define outcomes and categorize variables.
 When completing the online survey, graduates are asked about their plans for after graduation which are represented in the following categories on the student outcomes page:

-- Employed – includes self-employed, paid internship, and service organization with compensation/stipend, such as PeaceCorps, AmeriCorps, or Teach for America.
-This category encompasses: working full-time, part-time and engaged in military service
+- Employed Full Time – includes self-employed, paid internship, and service organization with compensation/stipend, such as PeaceCorps, AmeriCorps, or Teach for America.

 - Seeking Employment

-- Other – includes: unemployed and not seeking, volunteering, family or other caregiving, travel, time off, or ‘other: write in
+- Other Endeavor – includes: unemployed and not seeking, volunteering, family or other caregiving, travel, or time off

 Response Rate – number of survey responses divided by eligible number of graduates.
-At Cornell, the post-graduate survey is not mandatory
+At Cornell, the post-graduation survey is not mandatory

 Field of Occupation – area or field a particular job belongs to (e.g., research, accounting, human resources)

-Employment Sector – area or industry of an employer/organization (e.g., manufacturing, technology, education)
+Employment Industry – area or industry of an employer/organization (e.g., manufacturing, technology, education)

 For additional information, please contact career@cornell.edu.